 about mimimimosa

-The versatile pieces recall vibrant mid-century bakelite jewelry but are emphatically modern.
+The distinctive pieces are inspired by a passion for vintage patterns and by memories created while growing up in Italy.
+They recall vibrant mid-century bakelite jewelry but are emphatically modern.

-Each design is the result of a process of deconstruction of rich, bold and decorative elements reduced to basic concepts of color and mass.
+Each design is the result of a process of deconstruction of rich and decorative elements reduced to basic concepts of color and mass which create unexpected, bold pieces that can be worn as necklaces, bracelets and earrings.

 about the designer